 I knew that self-hate was not good for me, but I did not know how to address the problem.

 An Encounter with Love

-I experienced this Love as Divine Love, but please know that whether you are religious or not, or mystical or not, this post and this series of posts is for you.
+I experienced this Love as Divine Love.
+Please know, however, that whether you are religious or not, or mystical or not, this post and this series of posts is for you.

 As I realized my own worth, I began to see more clearly the good and loving part of myself, and I realized that it was a reflection of the Divine.
-If you are not religious, you can think of the Love I write about in these posts as the Love present in our Highest Self or the Universe (the creative, energizing, and healing force in the world) that connects us with everyone and everything around us.
+If you are not religious, you can think of the Love I write about in these posts as the Love present in our Highest Self or the Universe.
+This is the creative, energizing, and healing force in the world.
+It connects us with everyone and everything around us.

 The Wise and Wounded Self

 Over the years, as I have thought about my encounter with Love, I realized that one of the most helpful things about it was that it helped me to distinguish between two parts of me: my Wise Self and my Wounded Self.